protieusz/78-BRUCE/README.md

 Thank you PCBWay for sponsoring my 78-BRUCE.
 For all your custom PCB/PCBA service you can count on PCBWay.
 Top notch quality and awesome customer service.
 ![PCBWay](https://github.com/user-attachments/assets/807445ee-6698-4a98-9ab0-539473043073)

+# Disclaimer
+This work is a non-commercial fan creation of custom keyboard case and PCB in the shape of a bat from the Batman series.
+It is made out of love and respect for the Batman series.
+All rights to Batman and related content are owned by Warner Brothers and its associated companies.
+The images, names, storylines and other elements of Batman used in this work are the property of their respective copyright holders.
+Unauthorized commercial use is strictly prohibited.
+The license of this design reflects not for commercial use.
+Please print and use the case and PCB at your own risk.

+# Description
+A condensed version from my previous Batarang/Armored Batarang versions.
+34 keys column staggered with either a 34mm or 25mm interchangeable trackball in the middle.
+PCB is powered by integrated RP2040.
+For diodes I use the BAV70, 1 pair of common cathodes 1.25V@150mA 200mA SOT-23 Switching Diodes.
+Trackball sensor is the good old PMW3360.
+This time for the trackball holder, I decided to go back and use ma_po_daisuki's https://ma-po.booth.pm/items/5258743 intechangeable designs.
+Please support him by buying his step files.
+Case step files will be uploaded soon and can be 3D printed.
+QMK code as always copy pasted from bally's of aki27.
+No support will be given.
+Please print this design at your own risk.

 # Preview
 ![IMG_4534](https://github.com/user-attachments/assets/805bc9e3-0874-45f5-8669-91f44077aefb)